kubernetes/sig-release/security-release-process-documentation/security-release-process.md

 These steps should be completed within the 1-7 days of Disclosure.

 - The Fix Lead and the Fix Team will create a [CVSS](https://www.first.org/cvss/specification-document) using the [CVSS Calculator](https://www.first.org/cvss/calculator/3.0).
-The Fix Lead makes the final call on the calculated CVSS; it is better to move quickly than make the CVSS perfect.
+They will also use the [Severity Thresholds - How We Do Vulnerability Scoring](#severity-thresholds-how-we-do-vulnerability-scoring) to determine the effect and severity of the bug.
+The Fix Lead makes the final call on the calculated risk; it is better to move quickly than make the perfect assessment.
 - The Fix Team will notify the Fix Lead that work on the fix branch is complete once there are LGTMs on all commits in the private repo from one or more relevant assignees in the relevant OWNERS file.

-If the CVSS score is under 4.0 ([a low severity score](https://www.first.org/cvss/specification-document#i5)) the Fix Team can decide to slow the release process down in the face of holidays, developer bandwidth, etc. These decisions must be discussed on the kubernetes-security mailing list.
+If the CVSS score is under 4.0 ([a low severity score](https://www.first.org/cvss/specification-document#i5)) or the assessed risk is low the Fix Team can decide to slow the release process down in the face of holidays, developer bandwidth, etc. These decisions must be discussed on the kubernetes-security mailing list.

 ### Fix Disclosure Process